 The Majestic Theater in 1955.
 (Photo from University of Texas at Arlington Library.)

 And the days of the convention center’s domed arena, too, may be numbered as the city of Fort Worth seeks a way to expand the convention center, in the process demolishing the domed arena to create more meeting space.
 The gods of change seem to promise to entertainment venues only twoscore years and ten.
 The Majestic lived to age fifty-five.
 On 7th Street’s Show Row, the Worth and Hollywood theaters stood for forty-five years, the Palace for fifty-seven.
-As of 2017 the convention center is forty-nine.
+As of 2018 the convention center is fifty.